fmhess/fmh_framebuffer/README.md

 	  rotated.
 90 degree rotations can be achieved efficiently while only needing to cache a few columns at once of the input frame.

+	  The simple standalone rotator mentioned above would still add the overhead of an additional read/write of the video data to/from RAM, which an integrated framebuffer/rotator does not.

 ## Author
 Frank Mori Hess fmh6jj@gmail.com